hongyehu/Machine_Learning_Quantum_State_Tomography/README.md

 # Running experiments

 `main.py` is the code for training the network.
-All adjustable arguments are stored in `args.py`, together with their default values when we were training on the CelebA dataset.
+All adjustable arguments are stored in `args.py`.
 They can be displayed via `python main.py --help`

 ```
 usage: main.py [-h] [--N N] [--Ns NS] [--state STATE] [--charset_length CHARSET_LENGTH]